pnordahl/monorail/README.md

   * getting new developers up to speed working on a target codebase, as one can define all setup code in a set of commands and execute it against the target
   * run any command for any target in the entire repo, at will

-To illustate manually selecting targets, we will run the `setup` command we defined but did not execute previously.
+To illustrate manually selecting targets, we will run the `setup` command we defined but did not execute previously.
 We will also use the `-v` flag to `monorail-bash` to instruct it to emit additional information.
 Execute the following:

 	monorail-bash -v exec -t group1/foo/bar -c setup